leerob/next-music-player/README.md

 - ✅ Mobile responsiveness
 - ✅ Drag on the progress bar to seek song
 - ✅ Create a new playlist in the UI
+- ✅ Image upload to Vercel Blob for playlist images
-- Add/remove songs to a playist in the UI
+- ✅ Add/remove songs to a playist in the UI
 - Persist active song to storage
 - Hook up search (playlists or songs?
 Not sure)
 - Hook up the volume control